Omnipotent/Rimworld-Omni-QualityInsights/README.md

     * **Inspired Creativity** guarantees Masterwork (Legendary if any chance > 0).
     * **Production Specialist** (Ideology) shifts results +1 tier.
   * Probabilities sampled from the **actual RimWorld quality roll function**, so they stay accurate with mods.
+  * Optimized caching ensures recalculations only happen when inputs change, minimizing lag while dragging the window.

 * **Construction Path Support**